-Those “years ago” she is referring to, started back in 1989, after the Bari-native had earned a degree in Art History, and subsequently finished her studies at Milan its Domus Academy.
+The Bari-native had got a degree in Art History, and subsequently finished her studies at Milan its Domus Academy.
 “After Domus, I immediately became fashion editor at Vogue Italia.
 I had the luck of having a job interview with Franca Sozzani – who had just taken the position of editor-in-chief – and she gave me the job a day after the interview.
 She (Franca) has taught me everything I know, especially to not be fearful of anything and just jump."

-As a result of her desire to get back into styling, Condé Nast offered her two jobs: one at Vogue China, the other one at Vogue Japan.
+Years later, when she wanted to leave Vogue Italia and take on a more styling-centric role - as opposed to that of an editor - Condé Nast offered her two jobs: one at Vogue China, the other at Vogue Japan.
 “Even though I knew the Chinese market was going to be the future, I still went for Japan.
 I love Japan, because the Japanese are crazy like me when it comes to fashion.
 I decided to follow my heart.”
-As of 2007, Dello Russo has worked as the creative consultant of the Japanese title, bringing an international flavour to its pages in terms of photographers and overall DNA.

-With Milan fashion week around the corner, the Vogue veteran promises to be the usual treat to street style photographers, while dressing up in the designs of her hometown’s most celebrated designers.
-When her rise on the internet will peak however, she is unable to predict.
-“I think that in the year 2020, we will understand if the whole internet revolution and the world of street style is here to stay, or if it’s just a thing that is currently trending.
+As for her role as one of fashion's most photographed women, Dello Russo says, “I think that in the year 2020, we will understand if the whole internet revolution and the world of street style is here to stay, or if it’s just a thing that is currently trending.
 But in my entire life I have never seen a medium as powerful as the internet.”